-The postdoctoral fellowship will begin August 31, 2022 and continue for 12 months at 40 hours per week.
+The postdoctoral fellowship will begin August 31, 2021 and continue for 12 months at 40 hours per week.
 Salary (\$40K) is paid bi-monthly.
 Vacation and sick leave are provided, as well as employee health insurance.
-The start date can be flexible based on the end of internship and the logistics of moving, etc. However, a full 12 months and the total hours requirement (1800) must be met to successfully complete the fellowship.

 Performance Evaluation

 Formal evaluation is provided at 4-month intervals using evaluation included in Appendix I. Supervisors for each fellow collaborate to provide ratings.
 Evaluations are discussed within supervision.
 Fellows are invited to set individualized training goals in addition to competencies set by training program.
 Minimum level of achievement at the initial (4-month) evaluation is a summary rating of 3 or higher for each objective.
 Summary rating of lower than 3 will trigger due process procedures (see Appendix II).
 Minimum level of achievement for completion of fellowship program (final evaluation) is summary rating of 4 or higher for all objectives.